The post on Asteraceae went through the entire classification and might have been a little tedious for you?

 But the picture is quite different when one looks at the medicinal rather than the other economic importance of the composites.

-This is a wool-adventive, has spread throughout Europe and, like Datura stramarium, has been the subject of intense genetic research….
+This has spread throughout Europe and, like Datura stramarium, has been the subject of intense genetic research….

 The chemicals that these plants elaborate are very distinctive.
 Their tissues store a carbohydrate reserve based upon fructose rather than glucose.
 These fructans are not unknown in other families but are not common and are only ubiquitous in the Compositae.
 The commonest fructan is called Inulin after the genus Inula.